p-rivero/CESCA/Assembly/Useful extras/README.md

 # Assembly extras

-## .GEN_LW
+## GEN_LW

-If this file (or any file named ".GEN_LW") is in the same folder as send_file.exe, the program will be converted to a RAM hex file that can be used in LogicWorks, instead of being sent to an Arduino programmer.
+If this file (or any file named "GEN_LW") is in the same folder as send_file.exe, the program will be converted to a RAM hex file that can be used in LogicWorks, instead of being sent to an Arduino programmer.
-The contents of .GEN_LW don't matter.
+The contents of GEN_LW don't matter.
 The only thing checked is the name.

 LogicWorks is an old circuit simulator and you probably aren't using it, so you can safely delete this file.